-Nancy Turk has been our Senior Vice President, Human Resources and Corporate Communications since September 2008.
-Ms. Turk became our Senior Vice President, Chief People Officer and Corporation Communications in February 2014.
-From 2005 to September 2008, Ms. Turk served as the Divisional Vice President of Corporate Communications at Sears Holdings, and held various human resources leadership roles at Sears Holdings since 1993, where she was involved in divestitures, mergers and acquisitions with Sears Credit, Lands' End and KMart.
+Nancy Turk has been our Senior Vice President, Chief People Officer and Corporate Communications since February 2014.
+Ms. Turk joined Potbelly in July 2008 as our Senior Vice President, Human Resources and Corporation Communications.
+From 2005 to July 2008, Ms. Turk served as the Divisional Vice President of Corporate Communications at Sears Holdings, and held various human resources leadership roles at Sears Holdings since 1993, where she was involved in divestitures, mergers and acquisitions with Sears Credit, Lands' End and KMart.

 Anne Ewing has been our Senior Vice President, Development since October 2013.
 Ms. Ewing joined Potbelly in March 2007 and has held various leadership positions in Operations and Marketing.
 In November 2012, Ms. Ewing was promoted to VP, Development.
-Prior to joining Potbelly, Ms. Ewing spent 13 years with Starbucks in various leadership positions including New Store Development for the Midwest.
+Prior to joining Potbelly, Ms. Ewing spent 13 years with Starbucks in various leadership positions including Vice President of Operations for the Northeast and Vice President of New Store Development for the Midwest.